 Black Forest Hike & Farm Visit

-We pinched ourselves as we ate authentic German food and drank local beer with a view of the Black Forest.
+We pinched ourselves as we ate tasty German food and drank local beer with a view of the Black Forest.
 Was this real life or a dream?

 Viking’s local tour guide took us on a winding journey where we visited old and new farms, hiked up forest trails and drank schnapps in addition to enjoying lunch with a view at a local eating hall.
 We saw so much that we felt like we were on a Black Forest road trip, if only for the day.